THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The number of marine service companies in the area is astounding.
 Between The Boat Works and the neighboring marina, plus the Riveria factory down the road, there are hundreds of service providers.

 Most work yards have gravel on the surface.
 This kicks up dust and small rocks as boats and cars move around.
-The Boat Works has a paved work yard, and the surface is regularly pressure washed.
+The Boat Works has a cement work yard, and the surface is regularly pressure washed.

 The amenities of The Boat Works make it one of the better marinas we’ve ever been to, and DEFINITELY the best work yard.